astrania/comp20/mbta/README-part3.md

 README for Part 3

-All the parts have been implemented successfully, but without accomplishing above and beyond goals: Updated map that now connects to your server and not my server powerful-depths-66091.herokuapp.com; Working web application on herokuapp.com with cross-origin resource sharing enabled on GET /redline.json
+All parts have been implemented successfully, but without accomplishing above and beyond goals: Updated map that now connects to your server and not my server powerful-depths-66091.herokuapp.com; Working web application on herokuapp.com with cross-origin resource sharing enabled on GET /redline.json